oracle/weblogic-toolkit-ui/documentation/1.0/content/navigate/project-settings.md

 #### Choosing a Domain Location
 When getting started with a new WKT Project, one of the first things to consider is where you want the domain to reside.
 Domains can reside in a container, in an image, or in a persistent volume.
 Your choice will expose and hide different fields across most sections of the UI.
-The following describe the implications of the three locations.
+The following describe the implications of the three locations:

-`Created in the container from the model in the image`  - The newest and most popular location for a domain is in the container.
+- `Created in the container from the model in the image`  - The newest and most popular location for a domain is in the container.
 This is known as "Model in Image" but also referred to as a "From Model" in the underlying WKT tooling.
 In this case, the set of model-related files are added to the image.
 When the WebLogic Kubernetes Operator domain object is deployed, its inspector process runs and creates the WebLogic Server domain inside a running container on-the-fly.
 While this process adds a small amount of overhead at